War: The Reality Behind the Rose-Colored Glasses

 This brings us to the ultimate contradiction: Even if the bombs do their job and the Peshmerga’s military objective succeeds, how does the U.S. build the “democracy” Trump promised?
 This is where USAID would traditionally step in.
 Historically, USAID has been the primary vehicle for “soft power” – rebuilding civil society, training judicial officials, and fostering the democratic institutions necessary to prevent a power vacuum.

 But we are operating in a different landscape now.
-With the Department of Government Efficiency (DOGE) dismantling USAID in the recent cuts chaos, the very tools needed to turn a military victory into a stable democracy have been largely discarded.
+With Trump’s Department of Government Efficiency (DOGE) dismantling USAID in the recent cuts chaos, the very tools needed to turn a military victory into a stable democracy have been largely discarded.
 Without the infrastructure to support governance and human rights on the ground, the U.S. is essentially knocking down a house with no blueprint or materials to rebuild it.
 We are left with the “nothing” of war, without the “something” of a sustainable future.

 The Chaos Behind the Scenes

 If the plan is as solid as the administration claims, the lack of preparation suggests otherwise.
 While the gears of war were turning, FBI Director Kash Patel was in Milan for the Winter Olympics, where he was seen partying and spraying beer with the gold-medal men’s hockey team.
 Immediately following this, he fired an elite team of Iran experts (the CI-12 unit) – reportedly because they had worked on the Mar-a-Lago probe.
-When you purge the people who actually understand the nuances of the regime and replace them with “loyalists,” you lose the intellectual map needed for a post-war reality.
+When you purge the people who actually understand the nuances of the regime and replace them with “loyalists,” you lose the expert blueprint needed for a post-war reality.

 Freedom